Maija0/mobile-project/README.md

+Made By: Maija Lehtosaari

 The project can be run by opening the repository in Android Studio and using the emulator or connecting a android device.

-Link to the project running:
+Link to the project running: https://youtu.be/RQMS5MpZml4